Miniature golf: Competitions

-The sceptre of competitive minigolf rests quite firmly in mainland Europe: no player from other countries (such as UK, the United States, Japan et cetera) has ever reached even the top 50 in World Championships (in men's category).
-Nearly all national federations outside Europe were founded only quite recently (within the last ten years), and it will take time before the players of these countries learn all secrets of the game.
-The United States has a longer history of minigolf competitions, but the standardized European competition courses are practically unknown in the United States, and therefore the American players have been unable to learn the secrets of European minigolf.
-On the traditional American courses the best American players are able to challenge the European top players into a tough and exciting competition.
+As of 2009, no player outside of mainland Europe (such as the United States, Japan, or the UK) had reached the top 50 in the World Championships.
+The United States has a longer history of minigolf competitions than Europe.
+Both American and European players are able to compete on the international stage.

 The British Minigolf Association (BMGA) has an additional problem on their way to greater success in competitive minigolf.
-While the minigolf federations in mainland Europe receive annual funding from the government, in England the national sports organization Sport England has refused to accept BMGA as its member – which means that BMGA is left without the public funding that other forms of sports enjoy.
+While the minigolf federations in mainland Europe receive annual funding from the government, in England, the national sports organization Sport England has refused to accept BMGA as its member – which means that BMGA is left without the public funding that other forms of sports enjoy.
 The rules of Sport England declare that only one variant of each sport can be accepted as member – and minigolf is interpreted as a variant of golf.

 The most prize money is paid in the United States, where the winner of a major competition may earn up to $5,000.
-In mainland Europe the prize money generally quite low, and in many cases honor is the only thing at stake in the competition.
+In mainland Europe, the prize money generally quite low, and in many cases honor is the only thing at stake in the competition.
 International championships usually award no prize money at all.

-In the US there are two organizations offering national tournaments: the Professional Putters Association and the US Pro Mini-Golf Association (USPMGA).
+In the US, there are two organizations offering national tournaments: the Professional Putters Association and the US Pro Mini-Golf Association (USPMGA).
 The USPMGA represents the United States in the World Minigolfsport Federation, having been an active member since 1995.
 USPMGA President Robert Detwiler is also the WMF representative for North and South America.

 The New Israeli Minigolf Association was established in February 2010 in Israel.
 Setting up, for the first time, league play according to the rules of WMF and USPMGA.
-Now, a series of lush and inviting minigolf parks in prime locations are being built around Israel.
+Now, a series of minigolf parks are being built around Israel.